gitkorvos/moodle-discord-bot/README.md

 ### Note:
 Specifically made for Portsmouth University Moodle.
-Cannot guarentee that it will function for other Moodle Sites (designs may differ) Feel free to modify the code to make it function for you though!
+Cannot guarantee that it will function for other Moodle Sites (designs may differ) Feel free to modify the code to make it function for you though!

 ### Setup